rebootoio/vaxiin-doc/docs/introduction/overview.md

 ### Why Vaxiin?

 **Vaxiin solves the “No OS recovery” problem.** It’s a scenario you encounter during server reboot, where the server fails to boot into the OS, or lacks in-band networking capabilities.
 To recover a system from this state, you would typically have to connect to its out-of-band management, review what is displayed on screen, and follow a recovery procedure.
-This while process is:
+This whole process is:
 * Completely manual
 * Utterly boring
 * Frustrating especially when latency is high